neondatabase/website/content/docs/guides/read-replica-prisma.md

     When your app runs, all read operations are sent to the read replica.
 If you specify multiple read replicas, a read replica is selected randomly.

-    On the other hand, all write and `$transaction` queries are forwarded to the primary compute endpoint.
+    On the other hand, all write and `$transaction` queries are forwarded to the primary compute endpoint, which is read/write.

-    If you would like to read from the primary compute endpoint and bypass read replicas, you can use the `$primary()` method on your extended Prisma Client instance:
+    If you would like to read from the primary compute endpoint and bypass read replicas, you can use the `$primary()` method in your extended Prisma Client instance:

     ```bash
     const posts = await prisma.$primary().post.findMany()
     ```

-    This Prisma Client query is always routed to your primary database to ensure up-to-date data.
+    This Prisma Client query is always routed to your primary database.

 ## Examples

-This example shows how to use database replication using the @prisma/extension-read-replicas extension in Prisma Client.
+This example demonstrates how to use database replication using the @prisma/extension-read-replicas extension in Prisma Client.
 It uses a simple TypeScript script to read and write data in a PostgreSQL database.

 <DetailIconCards>
 <a href="https://github.com/prisma/read-replicas-demo" description="A TypeScript example showing how to use the @prisma/extension-read-replicas extension in Prisma Client" icon="github">Prisma read replicas demo</a>